gsoft-inc/wl-squide/docs/references/default.md

 ### Fakes

-The `@squide/fakes` package is a collection of fake implementations offered to accelerate the setup of an isolated enviroment to develop a module.
+`@squide` offers a collection of fake implementations to facilitate the development of modules in isolation from the other parts of the application.

 - [SessionManager](fakes/SessionManager.md)